James Hanley (novelist): Biography

 Born in Kirkdale, Liverpool, Lancashire, in 1897 (not Dublin, nor 1901 as he generally implied) to a working-class family.
 Both his parents were, on the other hand, born in Ireland, his father Edward Hanley around 1865, in Dublin, and his mother, Bridget Roache, in Queenstown, County Cork, around 1867.
 However, both were "well established in Liverpool by 1891", when they were married.
 Hanley's father worked most of his life as a stoker, particularly on Cunard liners, and other relatives had also gone to sea.
 James also grew up living close to the docks.
 He left school in the summer of 1910 and worked for four years in an accountants' office.
-Then early in 1915, aged 17 he went to sea for the first time (not 13 as he again implied).
+Then early in 1915, during the First World War aged 17 he went to sea for the first time (not 13 as he again implied).
 Thus life at sea was a formative influence and much of his early writing is about seamen.

 Then, in April 1917, Hanley jumped ship in Saint John, New Brunswick, Canada, and shortly thereafter joined the Canadian Army in Fredericton, New Brunswick.
 Hanley fought in France in the summer of 1918, but was invalided out shortly thereafter.
 After the war he worked as a railway porter in Bootle and he devoted himself "to a prodiguous range of autodidactic, high cultural activities – learning the piano, regularly attending […] concerts […] reading voraciously and, above all, writing."
 However, it was not until 1930 that his novel Drift was accepted.

 Hanley moved from Liverpool to near Corwen, North Wales in 1931, where he met Dorothy Enid "Timothy" Thomas, née Heathcote, a descendant of Lincolnshire nobility.
 They lived together and had a child, Liam Powys Hanley, in 1933, but did not marry until 1947.

 As World War II was approaching, in July 1939, Hanley moved to London, to write documentaries and plays for the BBC, but he moved back to Wales, to Llanfechain, the other side of the Berwyn Mountains from Corwen, in the early years of the war, where he remained until 1963, when the Hanleys moved to North London, close to their son Liam.

 Hanley published an autobiographical work, Broken Water: An Autobiographical Excursion in 1937, and while this generally presents a true overall picture of his life, it is seriously flawed, incomplete and inaccurate.
 Chris Gostick describes it as "a teasing palimpsest of truth and imagination".

 Hanley's brother was the novelist Gerald Hanley and his nephew the American novelist and playwright William Hanley.
 James Hanley's wife also published three novels, as Timothy Hanley.
 She died in 1980.
 James Hanley himself died in 1985.
 He was buried in Llanfechain, Wales.

 St. Garmon's Church Llanfechain.
 The Hanleys lived in Llanfechain from December 1940 until 1963, and Hanley was buried there.